 Acifluorfen produced a statistically significant increase in the incidence of liver tumors (adenomas and carcinomas) and stomach tumors (papillomas) in mice and is classified as a Group B2, probable human carcinogen.
-The Q_1^ is 5.30 x 10^{-2} (mg/kg/day)-1.
-Acifluorfen was negative in several genetic toxicology studies but was weakly mutagenic in a bacterial reverse mutation assay when activated and was weakly recombinogenic in Saccharomyces cerevisiae when nonactivated.
+The Q_1^ is 1.27×10^{-2} (mg/kg/day)-1.
+Acifluorfen was weakly recombinogenic in Saccharomyces cerevisiae when nonactivated and was weakly mutagenic in a bacterial reverse mutation assay when activated but was negative in three subsequent bacterial reverse mutation assays.